-Table 8 summarizes the estimated indoor and outdoor consumptive use by subbasin for the moderate estimate for growth projection.
+Table 8 summarizes the estimated indoor and outdoor consumptive use by subbasin for the moderate estimated growth projection.
 Table 9 summarizes the consumptive use by subbasin for the lower and higher estimates.
 The Committee expects the highest consumptive use to occur in the South Sound subbasin, which has the most projected new PE wells, as presented in Table 6.